How to Grow Stunning Snapdragons from Seed Indoors

 Preparing Garden Beds in Full Sun

-Begin preparing garden beds by choosing a site that receives at least 6 to 8 hours of direct sunlight daily.
-This is crucial for developing strong roots, sturdy stems, and vibrant blooms.
+When setting up your garden bed, pick a spot that soaks up at least 6 to 8 hours of direct sunlight each day.
+This sunshine is key for developing strong roots, sturdy stems, and those vibrant blooms we all love.

 Provide Nutrients